skyvers/Aged-care/_pages/chapter3.md

 ### 3.5.
 Import Project

-As we already created a project in Skyve [Foundry](https://foundry.skyve.org/foundry/), now it is time to import that project in Eclipse to do changes in the Aged care app.
+As we already created a project in Skyve [Foundry](https://foundry.skyve.org/foundry/), now it is time to import that project in Eclipse to do changes in the Aged Care app.
 To import project in Eclipse follow the steps below:

 1. Click on File tab in Eclipse and Select import